theodesp/ts-node-starter/README.md

 The following npm scripts can be run using `npm run <script>`.
 This project relies on `cross-env` and `rimraf` utilities in order to support cross-platform opening and deleting files.

 - `build` - build the TypeScript files and output to `lib/`
-- `build:watch` - automatically rebuild files if changes are detected in `src/`
 - `clean `- recursively delete the `lib/` and `coverage/` directories
 - `clean:build `- recursively delete the `lib/` directory
 - `clean:coverage` - recursively delete the `coverage/` directory